Top of the page

 Some things can affect how much you shake.
 For example, anxiety may make tremors worse.
 Some medicines also can increase tremors.
 These include antidepressants and too much thyroid replacement.
 Talk to your doctor if you think one of your medicines makes your tremors worse.

 If your tremors bother you, there are some things you can do to reduce them or make them less noticeable.
 This includes taking medicine.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter B746 in the search box to learn more about "Benign Essential Tremor: Care Instructions."
+Enter B746 in the search box to learn more about "Essential Tremor: Care Instructions".

 Current as of: August 25, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.